-For purposes of determining entitlements, the claim histories include the initial claim type (i.e., Maternity, Sickness, Retirement, Fishing or Regular) and a type change flag (i.e., indicating that a Sickness claim, for example, was changed to a Regular claim within the Initial Phase).
+For purposes of determining entitlements, the claim histories include the initial claim type ucbtyp (i.e., Maternity, Sickness, Retirement, Fishing or Regular) and a type change flag (i.e., indicating that a Sickness claim, for example, was changed to a Regular claim within the Initial Phase).
 SPSM deems the type change to have taken place immediately after the claim is established and does not attempt to subdivide the Initial Phase into Special and Regular periods.
 Since type change takes place, the special benefits totals (e.g., Sickness benefits) can not be determined by eliminating the type (e.g., by setting eligibility requirements high) and calculating the reduction in benefits.
+A second claim type (ucmtyp) is also imputed.
+If there was more than one type of benefit received within a claim, ucmtyp represents the claim type which had the majority of weeks.
+By turning on UIEIMTYPFLG, ucmtyp is modelled instead of ucbtyp.

 The UI algorithm has no behavioral response capacity, so that, for example, no new claims can be created.
-Similarly, the duration of modeled claims never exceeds observed durations.
+Similarly, the duration of modeled claims does not exceed observed durations.
 In the latter case, the assumption is that individuals would not increase durations on claim, if their entitlements were increased.
 However, no restriction is placed on durations within each phase.
 Consequently, the elimination of a phase need not reduce the overall duration of a claim.

-There are seven sub-functions contained in the ui function.
-The first called is uiclm which calculates benefits for a single claim. uiclm does this by first calling three sub-functions which test for eligibility requirements based on claim type, repeat claim status, and regional unemployment rates (uielent, uielrep, uielrge). uiclm next calls three sub-functions which determine the weeks of entitlement in the Initial, Labour Force Extended and Regional Extended Phases (uiwkbas, uiwklfe and uiwkrge).
+There are several sub-functions contained in the ui function.
+The first called is uiclm which calculates benefits for a single claim. uiclm does this by first calling three sub-functions which test for eligibility requirements based on claim type, repeat claim status, and regional unemployment rates (uielent, uielrep, uielrge). uiclm next calls three sub-functions which determine the weeks of entitlement in the Initial, Labour Force Extended and Regional Extended Phases (uiwkbas, uiwklfe and uiwkrge ).
 If a second claim is required uiclm is called again.
 Finally ui determines the dollar benefit.
 Each function and sub-function are briefly described below.